-But what are the cheapest new cars in Canada and do they really lack essential features?
-Below we dive into the six cheapest cars and their features below.
-For those who prefer an SUV, we also cover the five cheapest new SUVs in Canada to see whether better value really means less performance.
+Below, we dive into the six cheapest cars and their features.
+If an affordable SUV is more your style, we also cover the five cheapest new SUVs in Canada to see whether better value really means less space.

 When you need a new car at an affordable price, this list of the most affordable cars in Canada will help get you started.